Manish-N-2006/AI-Practice-Areana-Coding-Questions-Generator/README.md

 ---

+## 🗄️ Database & Persistence

+The platform uses **SQLite with SQLAlchemy ORM** to persist user data.

+### Stored User Data
+- User ID
+- Name & email (from Firebase Auth)
+- Number of questions solved
+- XP points earned

+This allows:
+- Persistent progress across sessions
+- Gamification features
+- Future expansion to leaderboards and analytics

+---

 ## 🧩 How It Works (High-Level Flow)

+1. User logs in using Firebase Authentication
-1. User selects topic, difficulty, and language
+2. User selects topic, difficulty, and language
-2. AI generates a coding problem and test cases
+3. Gemini generates a coding problem and test cases
-3. Problem is displayed in the practice arena
+4. Problem is displayed in the practice arena
-4. User writes code in Monaco Editor
+5. User writes code in Monaco Editor
-5. Code is executed via Judge0 service URL
+6. Code is executed via Judge0 service URL
-6. Output is compared with expected results
+7. Output is compared with expected results
-7. Verdict is displayed to the user
+8. If all test cases pass:
+   - XP is awarded
+   - Solved question count is incremented
+9. Updated progress is shown in the dashboard

 ---